 Vegan Apple Crisp

-This vegan apple crisp is cozy, warm, and smells like fall in your kitchen.
+This vegan apple crisp is one of those cozy, comforting desserts that smells like fall and tastes like a warm hug.

 Why I Love This Recipe